MMintLab/NISP/README.md

 ## Quickstart

-Please follow the readme.md in each example folders.
+Please follow the readme.md in each example folder.
 For instance,

 ```
 cd examples/membrane_real